What is the procedure for starting a divorce?

 After the divorce complaint is filed, either party can ask the court to divide the marital assets and debts.
 The court must divide the marital assets and debts in a fair manner.
 Marital assets include most items acquired during the marriage (such as house, car, furniture, bank accounts, life insurance, and future pensions) even if the item is listed on the title or deed as belonging to only one spouse.
 If one spouse owned real estate before the marriage, and it has increased in value during the marriage, the increase in value is a marital asset which the court must consider.

-In dividing the marital assets and debts, the court considers many factors - including: the length of the marriage the needs of each party; the age, health, and income of each party; who will have primary custody of the children; and the contribution of each party to acquiring and improving the marital property (including the contribution of a spouse as a homemaker).
+In dividing the marital assets and debts, the court considers many factors - including but not limited to: the length of the marriage the needs of each party; the age, health, and income of each party; who will have primary custody of the children; and the contribution of each party to acquiring and improving the marital property (including the contribution of a spouse as a homemaker).
 In dividing the marital assists and debts, the court does not consider marital misconduct before the separation.

 The law is very complicated concerning the division of marital assets and debts.
 Make sure you talk with an attorney before you make any assumptions about how these items should be divided.

-Warning: If a divorce becomes final before you formally request the court for a fair property settlement, you may lose your right to obtain a fair property settlement.
+Warning: If a divorce becomes final before you formally in writing request the court for property distribution, you may lose your right to obtain it.

 Can the court stop my spouse from dissipating – taking, hiding, destroying, selling – the marital assets?

 Yes, once a divorce is filed, the court has the power to do this.
+You must ask for this.
 If your spouse has already dissipated some of the marital assets, he or she may have to account for them later (such as by paying you your fair share of those items).